4 Must-See Festivals in Thailand

 What Location is Best for Songkran?

-If you can't make it to Phuket, don't fret!
-Aside from Phuket, Bangkok and Chiangmai are considered the best places to celebrate Songkran festivities.
+If you can't make it to Phuket, don't worry!
+Bangkok and Chiang Mai are also great places to celebrate Songkran.

-Songkran Festival Tip # 2: Although everyone is having a great time during Songkran and inevitably, you'll get wet, it's considered disrespectful to intentionally squirt people in the eyes and be considerate of older adults, children, and monks.
+Songkran Festival Tip # 2: It's customary to get wet during Songkran, but intentionally squirting people in the eyes is disrespectful.
+Be considerate of older adults, children, and monks.

 Yee Peng (Yi Peng)